The nominal system

 The eight cases

-Case, roughly speaking, is the name for the way that Sanskrit nominals express different roles in a sentence: whether they are the subject of the sentence, the object, or something else entirely.
+Case, roughly speaking, is the name for the way that Sanskrit nominals express different roles in a sentence.
+Sanskrit uses eight different cases.

 Case 1 can be thought of as the default case.
-Usually, it refers to the subject of the verb:
+Usually, it refers to the subject of the action:

 The lion eats.